 In August 2017, we completed a 3D seismic survey of approximately 2,500 square kilometers offshore Sao Tome and Principe.
 Processing has been completed and the 3D seismic data has been integrated into our geological evaluation.
 We continue to mature an inventory of prospects on the license area in Sao Tome and Principe and will continue to refine and assess the prospectivity.
-In the fourth quarter of 2021, we received approval for a six month extension to the current exploration phase for Block 5 offshore Sao Tome and Principe through November 2022.
+In the fourth quarter of 2021, we received approval for a six month extension to the exploration phase for Block 5 offshore Sao Tome and Principe through November 2022.
+In the second quarter of 2022, we received approval for a second six month extension to May 2023 for the current exploration phase for Block 5 offshore Sao Tome and Principe.